megadigo/OnePromptGame/README.md

 Contributions are welcome!
 Here's how you can help:

 1. **Add New Games**: Create GAML specifications for other classic games
-2. **Improve Validator**: Enhance validation rules and error reporting
+2. **Improve Documentation**: Enhance guides and examples
 3. **Extend GAML Schema**: Propose new metadata fields
 4. **Bug Fixes**: Report and fix issues in existing games
-5. **Documentation**: Improve guides and examples

 ### Development Workflow
 1. Fork the repository
 2. Create a feature branch (`git checkout -b feature/new-game`)
 3. Create GAML metadata file
 4. Generate game using AI
-5. Validate GAML file
-6. Test thoroughly
+5. Test thoroughly
-7. Submit pull request
+6. Submit pull request

 ---